Sineen101/100DaysOfCode/README.md

 #100_Days_Of_Code
-This is a repository which contains my take on 100 days of coding in Python
+This is a repository which contains my take on the "100 days of code" challenge, in Python